NYUCCL/psiTurk/doc/index.rst

 Afterwards, head over to our :ref:`quickstart`.

-For a more detailed tutorial demonstrating how to setup a simple experiment with psiTurk, visit :ref:`stroop`.
+For a more detailed tutorial demonstrating how to setup a simple experiment with psiTurk, visit :ref:`example-project-stroop`.
 Also, check out the :ref:`experiment-exchange` for examples to learn from, including demonstrations of integration with `jspsych <https://www.jspsych.org/>`_.